lucianmusat/mancala/README.md

 ### TODO:
  - [X] Add client side rendering (Client side rendering is added using Rust and WebAssembly - Yew framework)
+ - [ ] Add POST endpoint for session generation, store in local storage
+ - [ ] Refactor the routing
+ - [ ] Add expiring map for sessions, instead of using Redis